 - 1/2 teaspoon vanilla

 Let pastry stand at room temperature for 20 minutes or until easy to roll.
 Unfold pastry on a lightly floured surface.
 Roll into a 14-inch square.
 Cut square in half with a fluted pastry wheel.

 Crumble almond paste in a small mixing bowl.
 Add 1 egg yolk, brown sugar and milk.
 Beat with an electric mixer on medium speed until well mixed.
 Spread filling over one pastry half *.
 Place remaining pastry half on top of filling.
 Using the fluted pastry wheel, cut dough crosswise into fourteen 1-inch-wide strips.
 Then cut each strip in half crosswise to make 28 pieces.
 Twist each piece twice.
 Place twists about 2 inches apart on cookie sheets lined with foil or parchment paper.
 Brush twists with slightly beaten egg white.
 Sprinkle with sugar (coarse sugar if available).

-Bake in a 400° oven for 12 to 15 minutes or until golden.
+Bake in a 400 °F oven for 12 to 15 minutes or until golden.
 Transfer to wire racks to cool.
 Serve with Chocolate Dipping Sauce.